wallabag/android-app/README.md

 ## About

-Wallabag has been made for you to comfortably read and archive your articles.
+wallabag has been made for you to comfortably read and archive your articles.
-You can download wallabag on wallabag.org and follow the instructions to install it on your own server.
+You can download wallabag from wallabag.org and follow the instructions to install it on your own server.
-Alternatively, you can directly sign up on wallabag.it or on Framabag.
+Alternatively, you can directly sign up for [wallabag.it](https://www.wallabag.it/en) or [Framabag](https://www.framabag.org/).

 This android application allows you to put a link in your wallabag instance, letting you can read your wallabag links offline.